GL-Li/vimwiki/Rust_language.md

     - **signed integer** can have negative, zero, and positive integers.
     - we can add underscore `_` to integer literals.
 For example, `12_34_567` is the same as `1234567`.
     - The default integer type is `i32`.
     - Integer division returns an integer, truncates toward zero.
+For example, 5/3 is 1.
 - floating-point types like `f32` and `f64`.
     - Rust's default is `f64`.
 All floating-point types are signed.
     - Integer literals cannot be assigned to floating-point variables